Timothy-itayi/blade-runner-ios/FACE_DEBUG_NOTES.md

 - **Why bother?**
   This approach lets us get variety in the game’s NPCs, and quickly adapt to changes in art direction, without hand-crafting every portrait from scratch.

+**Status update:**
+The face pipeline is now wired into the main UI (scanner + comms portrait).
+This means what you see in the live game is the same processing stack we test here.

 ---

 ## Step-by-Step: How the Face Pipeline Works